 There are several other products to consider that help with relaxation.
-These include kava, passionflower, ashwagandha, 5-HTP, and tryptophan.
+These include theanine, passionflower, ashwagandha, 5-HTP, and tryptophan.

 If you plan to use this natural neurotransmitter supplement, take it on an empty stomach.
 I have no reason to suspect it has dependency or addictive potential.

-buy GABA supplement pills, Good Night Rx for deeper sleep, Mind Power Rx brain and mood booster, along with passionflower, and other herbs and products useful for relaxation
+buy GABA supplement pills, Mind Power Rx brain and mood booster, along with other herbs and products useful for relaxation.

-I have come across very little human research regarding the use of GABA supplements for anxiety in humans.
+I have come across little human research regarding the use of GABA supplements for anxiety in humans.
 Some people have noticed better relaxation and sleep when taking more than one or two grams.
 One gram equals 1,000 milligrams.
 However, at these dosages, one wonders whether other herbs and nutrients that have relaxation potential may be more cost effective.
-Good Night Rx is a more effective herbal product for sleep.
+Good Night Rx is a more effective herbal product for sleep induction and maintenance.

 Relaxation and immunity enhancement effects of gamma-aminobutyric acid